ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/defining-properties.html.markdown

 We would not recommend "hiddenText" as the internal property name and "Hidden" as the alias string.
 The user will see Hidden in the property bar and perhaps assume that the internal property name is the same, which, in this case, it is not.

 A user can reference a property in any of the following ways

+    app.setProperty('widget', 'hiddenText', 'Dark Matter');
+    app.setProperty('widget', 'Hidden text', 'Dark Matter');
+    app.setProperty('widget', 'Hidden Text', 'Dark Matter');
+    (etc.)

 As you can see, the AC API will take a Property name (or Widget name as it happens) referenced in an App's API call and

  - removes spaces